apitestbase/apitestbase.github.io/_docs/en/properties.md

 The timestamp when the test step run starts.
 Format is same as `${test.case.start.time}`.

 ### test.case.individual.start.time
-The timestamp when the test case individual run (like in data driven test case run) starts.
+The timestamp when the test case individual run (like in data-driven test case run) starts.
 Format is same as `${test.case.start.time}`.

 ### test.step.repeat.run.index
 Index of repeat run when a test step is defined as a repeated test step and it is run in a test case.
 Starting from 1.

 ## Data Table
 Properties can also come from a data table defined on a test case, where each row supplies a set of properties scoped to one individual run of the test case.
-Refer to [Data Driven Testing](/docs/en/data-driven-testing).
+Refer to [Data-Driven Testing](/docs/en/data-driven-testing).

 ## Extracted Properties
 Extract properties from API response in one test step, and use them in later test steps during test case run.
 This enables passing dynamic data between test steps.